jmrodri/cat-osb-f2f-2017/README.md

 - OPENAPI support, annotations on types will expose via an openapi doc default cols.
 There is a PR open for this.
 - k8s machinery, can implement interfaces in storage layer that tell kubectl the default columns.
-Possibly a better soln, but in likely won't be available until 1.10.
+Possibly a better solution, but in likely won't be available until 1.10.

 Once the OPENAPI PR gets merged, kubectl requires a flag to look at it.
 It's an inconveniently long flag, so there is a desire to be able to configure this